Student Travel Policy

 University Owned Vehicles/Rental Vehicles/Commercial Carriers

-In addition, operators shall have a current “Motor Vehicle Record” on file with the individual department’s personnel administrator.
-All operators of motor vehicles shall comply with all laws, regulations, and posted signs regarding speed and traffic control, and shall not operate the vehicle for a continuous period that is longer than the maximum provided by federal or state law, regulations or guidelines promulgated by the health science center, whichever is lower, without scheduled rest stops or overnight stops.
-There should be no driving between the hours of 11:00 p.m. and 6:00 a.m. without prior approval of the AIO.
+All operators of motor vehicles must comply with all laws, regulations, and posted signs regarding speed and traffic control.
+They must not operate the vehicle continuously for a period longer than the maximum allowed by federal or state law, regulations, or guidelines established by the health science center, whichever is lower, without scheduled rest stops or overnight stays.

 When rental cars are used, the same policy applies and all applicable requirements of the state contracts for rental cars and the University of Texas System Business Procedure Memoranda apply.